rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/4-explore-ai-solutions.md

     **Sample Prompt:**

     ```text
-    Explore possible AI-powered solutions to address [Insert Problem Statement Here].
+    Propose AI-powered solutions to directly address this problem: [Inset problem statement]

-    1. Start with three bullet points summarizing the most relevant findings.
+    1. Start with three bullet points summarizing the most relevant challenges or pain points that make this problem worth solving.
-    2. Provide a table of possible solutions across three categories:
-       - Prebuilt Copilot features
-       - Declarative solutions
-       - Custom solutions
-       For each solution, include: Solution Name, Description, and Potential Benefits.
+    2. Suggest up to three specific AI solutions.
+For each, include:
+       - Solution Name (be specific, e.g., “Copilot Studio Agent that auto-flags duplicate course files”)
+       - How it would work to solve this problem in practice
+       - Key Benefits for the team or organization
-    3. Conclude with a recommendation: suggest one AI solution from the list that appears most promising for addressing this problem, and explain why it best addresses the findings.
+    3. Conclude with one clear recommendation: which single solution is most promising, and why it stands out over the others.
     ```

+> **Note:** Researcher may request additional context to help refine its output before providing a final response.

 ---

 ### Task 2: Review & Decide